 Chronic mucocutaneous candidiasis is characterized by red, pustular, crusted, and thickened plaques resembling psoriasis, especially on the nose and forehead, and is invariably associated with chronic oral candidiasis.

-Intertriginous infection is treated with drying agents as needed (eg, Burow solution compresses applied for 15 to 20 minutes for oozing lesions) and topical antifungals (see Table: Options for Treatment of Superficial Fungal Infections* Options for Treatment of Superficial Fungal Infections* Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
-Infections can occur anywhere and are most common in skinfolds, digital web spaces, genitals... read more ).
+Intertriginous infection is treated with drying agents as needed (eg, Burow solution compresses applied for 15 to 20 minutes for oozing lesions) and topical antifungals (see table ).
 Powdered formulations are also helpful (eg, miconazole powder 2 times a day for 2 to 3 weeks).
-Fluconazole 150 mg orally once/week for 2 to 4 weeks can be used for extensive intertriginous candidiasis; topical antifungal agents may be used at the same time.
+Fluconazole 150 mg orally once a week for 2 to 4 weeks can be used for extensive intertriginous candidiasis; topical antifungals may be used at the same time.

 Candidal diaper rash is treated with more frequent changes of diapers, use of super- or ultra-absorbent disposable diapers, and an imidazole cream 2 times a day.
-Oral nystatin is an option for infants with coexisting oropharyngeal candidiasis; 1 mL of suspension (100,000 units/mL) is placed in each buccal pouch 4 times a day.
+Oral nystatin is an option for infants with coexisting oropharyngeal candidiasis.

 Candidal paronychia is treated by protecting the area from wetness and giving topical or oral antifungals.
 These infections are often resistant to treatment.
 Thymol 4% in alcohol applied to the affected area 2 times a day is often helpful.

 Oral candidiasis can be treated by dissolving 1 clotrimazole 10-mg troche in the mouth 4 to 5 times a day for 14 days.
-Another option is nystatin oral suspension (4 to 6 mL of a 100,000 unit/mL solution) held in the mouth for as long as possible and then swallowed or expectorated 3 to 4 times a day, continuing for 7 to 14 days after symptoms and signs have resolved.
-A systemic antifungal may also be used (eg, fluconazole 200 mg orally on the first day, then 100 mg orally once a day for 2 to 3 weeks thereafter).
+Another option is nystatin oral suspension.
+A systemic antifungal may also be used (eg, oral fluconazole).

 Chronic mucocutaneous candidiasis requires long-term oral antifungal treatment with oral fluconazole.